alkhaled/Church/README.md

 ## TO DO:
-1.Write a parser to get rid of s-expressions 2.Implement a module system
+1. Write a parser to get rid of s-expressions
+2. Implement a module system
-3.Add a pretty printer
+3. Add a pretty printer
-4.Add parallelism to the language.
+4. Add parallelism to the language.
-5.Add algebraic types.
+5. Add algebraic types.
-6.Add Native continuation function (call/cc)
+6. Add Native continuation function (call/cc)